At least one dead, 20 escape in latest Congo prison break

-KINSHASA (Reuters) - At least one person was killed and an estimated 20 inmates escaped in a prison break in Democratic Republic of Congo's eastern city of Bukavu on Friday, the mayor said.
+KINSHASA (Reuters) - At least one person was killed and about 20 inmates escaped in a prison break in Bukavu in the east of Democratic Republic of Congo on Friday, the city's mayor said.

-The break is at least the sixth in Congo since May and underscores how insecurity has grown since President Joseph Kabila refused to step down at the end of his mandate last December.
+It was at least the sixth such incident in Congo since May and underscores how lawlessness has spread since President Joseph Kabila refused to step down at the end of his mandate last December.

 The inmates escaped after an unidentified person threw a grenade inside the prison, Mayor Philemon Yogolelo told Reuters.
+A visitor to the prison was killed and four others wounded when prison guards opened fire to try to stop the mass escape.

 "The guards are right now counting the prisoners to know if the number of fugitives needs to be adjusted," Yogolelo said.
 The prison population is ordinarily around 1,000.